swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea3/IDEA3.md

 * refactor the ValidatorNode apply/visit
   what I want is it to build a tree on apply like it already suggests using return type Node<Optional<Error>>

+* issue with effectively final and the root ending up as a child
+* I suspect there is an interface for ValidatorNode and Node waiting to be discovered if CollectionValidator and current ValidatorNode work well together and an ErrorNode might be an implementation of a Node Node could house some default traversal methods

 * make it more readable and comparable in its use to idea1
 * how can I implement the validateEach I had in idea1 for validating collections using simple validators? it would be cool if a ValidatorNode could create multiple Node<Optional<Error>> when applied/mapped/visited